shrey-bhatia/koharu/README.md

 The build is available for Windows, MacOS, and Linux.
 You can download the latest release from the [releases page](https://github.com/mayocream/koharu/releases/latest).

+> [!NOTE]
+> Koharu is still in development and may not work perfectly.
+Please report any issues you encounter on the [issues page](https://github.com/mayocream/koharu/issues)

 ## Technology

 Koharu is built using Tauri, a framework for building lightweight, secure, and fast desktop applications.
 The interface is built with React and Konva, written in TypeScript.
 The machine learning models are re-implemented in Rust, using the Ort ONNX runtime for inference.
 The models are optimized for performance and can run on any machine without the need for a GPU.